The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: The proof of Theorem and Corollary

 \section{The proof of Theorem~\ref{T:d_1less} and Corollary~\ref{C:d1_less}}

-As the paragraphs in Section~\ref{S:results} preceding the statement of Theorem~\ref{T:d_1less} would suggest, its proof relies on several notions introduced in \cite{mcgehee:acrcHs92}.
+As the discussion in Section~\ref{S:results} preceding the statement of Theorem~\ref{T:d_1less} suggests, its proof relies on several notions introduced in \cite{mcgehee:acrcHs92}.
 We therefore begin this section with a definition and a couple of results from \cite{mcgehee:acrcHs92}.

 \begin{definition} Let $X$ be a compact Hausdorff space and let $f\subset X\times X$ be a relation of $X$ to itself such that $\pi_1(f)=X$.
 A set $B\subset X$ is called an {\em attractor block} for $f$ if $f(\overline{B}) \subset B^\circ$. \end{definition}